 Although she was offered a full scholarship to pursue a Master’s Degree in Art at New York University, Lulah made the choice to put away her paint brushes and all artistic aspirations in order to marry her sweetheart, Robert Gryder, and take on the honorable role of raising a family.
 Lulah and Robert were married in Tupelo at the First Methodist Church on January 5, 1898.
-She made her wedding dress, most likely with fabric purchased in St. Louis, as she and her sisters were known to hop the train from Tupelo to St Louis for shopping sprees (girls will be girls!)
-For most Brides in this day and time, the wedding dress was sturdily made to be worn over and over as a white dress was a bit unpractical for people of middle class status.
+She sewed her own wedding dress most likely with fabric purchased in St. Louis, as she and her sisters were known to hop the train from Tupelo for shopping sprees (girls will be girls!)
+For most Brides in this day and time, the wedding dress was sturdily made to be worn over and over, as a white dress was a bit unpractical for people of middle class status.
 But nevertheless, one can imagine how much love, joy, and hope for the future went into the creation of every hand sewn stitch!

 I am in awe when I think about the fact that I am here because of this wedding dress!
-This lovely, hand sewn Victorian dress, first worn by my Great GrandMother at the age of 24, 125 years ago as she walked down the aisle, has charted the course of future generations: 4 children, 5 grandchildren, 14 great grandchildren, 24 great great grandchildren, and I don’t know how many great great greats!
+This lovely Victorian dress, hand-sewn and worn by my Great Grandmother, at the age of 24, 125 years ago as she walked down the aisle.
+The choice Lulah made for family and the saunter down the aisle in that dress, charted the course for future generations: 4 children, 5 grandchildren, 14 great grandchildren, 24 great great grandchildren, and I don’t know how many great great greats!

 Ladies: never underestimate the power of your dress; the dress lives on!